 dermaviduals® self tanner

-- Many of the dermaviduals® preparations contain phosphatidylcholine (PC).
+- Many of the dermaviduals® preparations contain highly pure phosphatidylcholine (PC).

-- Phosphatidylcholine is an essential component of herbal and human cell membranes; it is extracted from soy lecithin (about 30% PC).
-The INCI term for PC and the original lecithin is identical: "Lecithin".
+- Phosphatidylcholine is an essential component of herbal and human cell membranes; it is extracted from soy lecithin which contains about 30% PC.

-- PC is extracted by means of high pressure liquid chromatography, a process that ensures that phosphatidylcholine is free of soy proteins.
+- PC is extracted from lecithin by means of high pressure liquid chromatography, a process that ensures that phosphatidylcholine is free of soy proteins.

 - Gene manipulated soy cannot be completely excluded.
 A comparison of the analyses of phosphatidylcholine from natural and from gene manipulated soy ensures that both are chemically identical.

-- Hydrogenated PC (= Hydrogenated Lecithin) is gained by hydrogenation of native PC (= Lecithin).
+- Hydrogenated PC (INCI: Hydrogenated Phosphatidylcholine) is gained by hydrogenation of native PC.